-- The economic justification for any hotel development must be provided prior to considering a planning application for development at this site - The protection against any further loss of green space was a primary concern of many who were consulted - That whilst the masterplan proposals were generally well supported, there were many points of detail that would require on-going consultation, in particular a more focussed approach with key stakeholders who may have most influence on any particular area of the plan.
+- The economic justification for any hotel development must be provided prior to considering a planning application for development at this site - The protection against any further loss of green space was a primary concern of many who were consulted - That whilst the masterplan proposals were generally well supported, there were many points of detail that would require on-going consultation, with a more focused approach on those who may have most influence on any particular area of the plan.

 In order to develop the project an outline delivery plan has been prepared that identifies how the individual elements of the masterplan might be developed and delivered.
-The delivery plan includes an assessment of the timescales and funding required, and identifies key project stakeholders for further consultation.
+The delivery plan includes an assessment of the timescales and funding required, but also who the key consultees might be.